 Animals will not be admitted to a pet-friendly emergency shelter without a crate or carrier that’s large enough to accommodate the pet comfortably.
 Pets need an ID tag, collar and a leash, as well as a week supply of the following: food, medications and litter for cats.
 You can download our disaster preparedness brochure for more information.

 Pet shelters are in separate rooms or buildings on public school campuses where emergency shelters for people are.
 The animals will be cared for by Humane Society volunteers.
-Hurricane season is in full swing and more volunteers are needed to help.

 Sign up here to serve as an Emergency Shelter Volunteer and we will contact you in the event of a disaster and for opportunities to serve as our representative at disaster education events.
+Call 356-2222 for more information.

 Oahu Pet Friendly Shelters